-Please visit the City Utility Bill Department located in the Annex Building to start a new account, end or suspend an existing account, or pay a City of Oviedo utility bill.
+Please visit Apply For, Disconnect, or Change Utility Services to start a new account, end or suspend an existing account, or pay a City of Oviedo utility bill.

 Yes.
 A permit must be obtained to remove any canopy tree within Oviedo City limits.
 Trees such as palms, fruit or the understory varieties (i.e. Crape Myrtle) do not require a permit for removal.
 To request a permit, please visit the Public Works Administration Building or call 407-971-5671.